DSU-DefSec/DWAYNE-INATOR-5000/README.md

 # Mode settings
+nopasswords = false      # disables password change requests (like CyberPatriot NSMC)
+                             # note: some checks do not support being anonymous.
+                             # for example, anonymous ssh wouldn't test anything.
+                             # so, you can use a tcp check and just name it 'ssh'.
-nopasswords = false      # disables password change requests (like CyberPatriot NSMC) easypcr = true           # allow easy password changes disableinfopage = true   # disable the "info" page on the nav header persists = false         # run in cyberconquest mode (purple team events)
+easypcr = true           # allow easy password changes disableinfopage = true   # disable the "info" page on the nav header persists = false         # run in cyberconquest mode (purple team events)